 Pascale Dubois, a Belgian national, became the World Bank Group’s Integrity Vice President on July 1, 2017.
 The Integrity Vice Presidency (INT) contributes to the World Bank’s core mission of promoting development and reducing poverty by ensuring that funds are used for their intended purposes -- through investigations, prevention and working on compliance with the private sector.

 Ms. Dubois has played a leading role in the World Bank’s anti-corruption efforts for close to two decades.
 She previously served as the World Bank’s first Chief Suspension and Debarment Officer in the Office of Suspension and Debarment (OSD), where she determined whether to suspend and debar firms and individuals accused of fraud and corruption in World Bank-financed projects.
 Before that, Ms. Dubois managed the Voluntary Disclosure Program (VDP) in INT.
 She also worked as an operational lawyer advising the Africa region of the World Bank for seven years.
 Before joining the World Bank, she was a lawyer in private practice for ten years in the United States and Belgium.

 Ms. Dubois is a Senior Advisor to the American Bar Association Section of International Law’s Anti-Corruption Committee, having earlier served as Co-Chair for three years.
 She is also former Co-Chair of the International Bar Association’s Anti-Corruption Committee.
 She is a Certified Fraud Examiner (CFE).
-Since 2009, she has been an Adjunct Professor at Georgetown University Law Center, where she has taught a course on international anti-corruption.
+Since 2009, she has been an Adjunct Professor at Georgetown University Law Center, where she teaches a course on international anti-corruption.
 She speaks and publishes regularly on the World Bank’s efforts and other topics in international anti-corruption.